Cursaint/HP-Network-Scanner-and-Document-Data-Extraction/readme.md

 1. **Network Scanner API Integration:** A script that bypasses standard manufacturer software to trigger scans programmatically over the local network using the HP eSCL API.
 2. **Deterministic Data Extractor:** A rules-based OCR pipeline that batch-processes bank receipts (such as BAY, KBank, and KTC), extracting embedded text and structuring it into clean Excel reports.

-By utilizing exact coordinate mapping and anchor-keyword searching rather than unpredictable AI, this tool ensures 100% extraction accuracy, making it highly reliable for strict financial data workflows.
+By utilizing exact coordinate mapping and anchor-keyword searching rather than unpredictable AI, this tool ensures highly accurate extraction accuracy, making it highly reliable for strict financial data workflows.

 ## 🚀 Key Features
 * **Automated Network Scanning:** Uses Python to send XML configuration payloads to an HP printer's IP, triggering hardware scans and downloading the files directly via HTTP requests.